-2 3 M PEH ER RE S TO PI RACTICE, ATTEST AND COMPILATION COMPETENCY AND 4 1 11 5 6 (a) rant or renew permits to practice as a CPA firm to applicants that qualifications therefor in accordance with this Section.
-7 8 (1) The followi ng must hold a permit issued under this Section: 9 10 (A) Any f irm with an office in this state performing attest services as defined 11 in Se ction 3(b) of this Act; or, 12 13 (B) Any f firm with an office in this state that uses the title "CPA" or "CPA 14 firm; " or, 15 16 (C) • firm that does not have an office in this state but offers or renders 17 services as described in Section 3(b) of this Act in this state, unless 18 it me ets each of the following requirements: 19 20 (i) it complies with the qualifications described in Section 7(c); 21 22 (ii) it complies with the qualifications described in Section 7(h); 23 (:::) it nonforms such convious through on individual with practice 24 25 (iii) it performs such services through an individual with practice 25 26 privileges under Section 23 of this Act; and 20 (iv) it can lawfully do so in the state where said individuals with practice 28 privileges have their principal place of business.
-20 29 privileges have then principal place of busiless.
-30 (2) A fir m whic ch is not subject to the requirements of Section $7(a)(1)$ may perform 31 () scribed in Section 3(f) and other nonattest professional services 32 the title "CPA" or "CPA firm" in this state without a permit issued 33 0 Section only if: 34 35 (A) it per forms such services through an individual with practice privileges 36 unde r Section 23 of the Act; and 37 38 (B) it car n lawfully do so in the state where said individuals with practice 39 privil leges have their principal place of business.
-40 41 m Act departs from the pattern of some accountancy laws now in effect 42 rate requirement for the registration of firms and of offices.
-The 43 - - d other functions accomplished by such registration should be equally 44 • - part of the process of issuing firm permits under this section.
-The 45 of form more than of substance but one that should be kept in mind if 46 cons consideration is given to fitting the permit provisions of this Uniform Act into an existing law.
+1 2 3 4 S TO PRACTICE, ATTEST AND COMPILATION COMPETENCY AND 5 6 7 (a) The Board shall grant or renew permits to practice as a CPA firm to applicants that demonstrate their qualifications therefor in accordance with this Section.
+8 9 (1 ) The following must hold a permit issued under this Section: 10 11 (A) Any firm with an office in this state performing attest services as defined in Section 3(b) of this Act; or, 12 13 14 (B) Any firm with an office in this state that uses the title "CPA" or "CPA firm;" or, 15 16 17 18 (C) Any firm that does not have an office in this state but offers or renders attest services as described in Section 3(b) of this Act in this state, unless it meets each of the following requirements: 19 20 (i) it complies with the qualifications described in Section 7(c); 21 22 23 (ii) it complies with the qualifications described in Section 7(h); 24 25 (iii) it performs such services through an individual with practice privileges under Section 23 of this Act; and 26 27 28 (iv) it can lawfully do so in the state where said individuals with practice privileges have their principal place of business.
+29 30 31 32 33 34 (2 servi while A firm which is not subject to the requirements of Section 7(a)(1) may perform services described in Section 3(f) and other nonattest professional services while using the title "CPA" or "CPA firm" in this state without a permit issunder this Section only if: 35 36 (A) it performs such services through an individual with practice privileges under Section 23 of the Act; and 37 38 39 (B) it can lawfully do so in the state where said individuals with practice privileges have their principal place of business.
+40 41 42 43 44 45 46 in elim informa easily a differen inating anation-gathe accomplishace is, agai Uniform Act departs from the pattern of some accountancy laws now in effect by separate requirement for the registration of firms and of offices.
+The tring and other functions accomplished by such registration should be equally need as part of the process of issuing firm permits under this section.
+The n, one of form more than of substance but one that should be kept in mind it it iven to fitting the permit provisions of this Uniform Act into an existing law.

-As pointed out in the comment following Section 3(g), above, because a CPA firm is defined to 1

-2 include a sole proprietorship, the permits contemplated by this section would be required of sole

-3 practitioners as well as larger practice entities.
-To avoid unnecessary duplication of paperwork, a

-- 4 Board could, if it deemed appropriate, offer a joint application form for certificates and sole 5 practitioner firm permits. - 6
+As pointed out in the comment following Section 3(g), above, because a CPA firm is defined to include a sole proprietorship, the permits contemplated by this section would be required of sole practitioners as well as larger practice entities.
+To avoid unnecessary duplication of paperwork, a Board could, if it deemed appropriate, offer a joint application form for certificates and sole practitioner firm permits.

-7 This provision also makes it clear that firms with an office in this state may not provide attest 8 services as defined, or call themselves CPA firms without a license in this state.
-Certified Public 9 Accountants are not required to offer services to the public, other than attest services, through a CPA firm.
-CPAs may offer non-attest services through any type of entity they choose and there 10 11 are no requirements in terms of a certain percentage of CPA ownership for these types of entities as long as they do not call themselves a "CPA firm" or use the term "CPA" in association with 12 13 the entity's name.
+This provision also makes it clear that firms with an office in this state may not provide attest services as defined, or call themselves CPA firms without a license in this state.
+Certified Public Accountants are not required to offer services to the public, other than attest services, through a CPA firm.
+CPAs may offer non-attest services through any type of entity they choose and there are no requirements in terms of a certain percentage of CPA ownership for these types of entities as long as they do not call themselves a "CPA firm" or use the term "CPA" in association with the entity's name.
 These non-CPA firms are not required to be licensed by the State Board.